-Students who do not enroll by the miss the last day to add deadline for a course due to extenuating or extraordinary circumstances may submit a Petition for Special Consideration Petition to Admissions and Records, signed by the instructor, stating explaining the conditions that prevented the enrollment in a timely manner. the extenuating circumstances to Admissions and Records.
-The decision to either grant or deny the petition shall be made by the Dean or designee or Special Considerations Committee.
+Students who do not enroll by the miss the last day to add deadline for a course due to extenuating or extraordinary circumstances may submit a Petition for Special Consideration Petition to Admissions and Records that stating explains the conditions that prevented the enrollment in a timely manner.
+Instructor approval will be required for enrollment. the extenuating circumstances to Admissions and Records.
+The decision to either grant or deny the petition shall be made by the Special Consideration Committee or Dean of Enrollment Services or designee.